leonstaubach/Explainable-Data-Discovery/README.md

 Furthermore, a single k-Prototypes process should be executable in parallel to decrease runtime.
-For this, concurrent hashmaps should be used to count the values per cluster so that the data points can be equally split between the different threads.
+For this, the approach proposed in this paper can be investigated: 10.1109/DSAA.2015.7344894.

 ##### Research